TrustTheVote-Project/VoteTrackerPlus/README.md

 VOTES is a distributed, open-source [voting](https://en.wikipedia.org/wiki/Voting) system that enables transparent, secure, and accurate elections with full voter based [End-to-end](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) verifiable (E2EV) ballots.
 VOTES maximizes the transparency and trust of an election throughout the election process by:

-- allowing each voter to verify that their ballot is electronically cast, collected, and counted as intended
+* allowing each voter to verify that their ballot is electronically cast, collected, and counted as intended
-- allowing each voter and all election officials to verify the tally of all the ballot questions
+* allowing each voter and all election officials to verify the tally of all the ballot questions
-- allowing each voter to inspect their neighborhood for fraudulent voters and/or addresses
+* allowing each voter to inspect their neighborhood for fraudulent voters and/or addresses
-- allowing each voter and all election officials to inspect all the voter names and addresses across the entire electorate for possible voter and ballot fraud
+* allowing each voter and all election officials to inspect all the voter names and addresses across the entire electorate for possible voter and ballot fraud
-- cryptographically associating the anonymous paper ballots with the anonymous VOTERS digital copies, insuring that neither set is tampered or fraudulently altered as well as supplying a third copy directly to the voter themselves, thus creating 3 separate copies of the anonymous but cryptographically signed ballot data
+* cryptographically associating the anonymous paper ballots with the anonymous VOTES digital copies, insuring that neither set is tampered or fraudulently altered as well as supplying a third copy directly to the voter themselves, thus creating 3 separate copies of the anonymous but cryptographically signed ballot data

 VOTES is an open source distributed database/repository and application that supports

-- full End-to-End validation (E2EV) of the paper and digital ballots
+* full End-to-End validation (E2EV) of the paper and digital ballots
-- storing all the electronically interpreted scans of the paper ballots in a secure and anonymous manner
+* storing all the electronically interpreted scans of the paper ballots in a secure and anonymous manner
-- executing the tally of all the races via 100% open source software contained within the same repositories as the ballot data
+* executing the tally of all the races via 100% open source software contained within the same repositories as the ballot data
-- creating blank ballots as a function of address
+* creating blank ballots as a function of address
-- storing the address and name of all the voters who cast a ballot without the association of any other information - the ballots are 100% anonymous
+* storing the address and name of all the voters who cast a ballot without the association of any other information - the ballots are 100% anonymous
+    * if there is a previous election, VOTES can track the voter's name and address across election allowing greater insight and transparency into potential voter and election fraud

 VOTES is NOT a:

-- voter ID solution
+* voter ID solution
-- voter registration solution
+* voter registration solution
-- ballot scanner nor contains ballot scanning software - VOTES receives the interpreted ballot from the ballot scanner, which could be a traditional mechanical scanner, smart phone application, or manually from an election official
+* ballot scanner nor contains ballot scanning software - VOTES receives the interpreted ballot from the ballot scanner, which could be a traditional mechanical scanner, smart phone application, or manually from an election official
-- replacement for paper ballots - VOTES requires the balloting process to start and end with a paper ballot
+* replacement for paper ballots - VOTES requires the balloting process to start and end with a paper ballot

 # Additional Details